Make an appointment

 - You're enrolled in VA health care, and

-- You're registered as a patient at VA South Texas health care
+- You're registered as a patient at South Texas Veterans Health Care System

 If you're not yet enrolled in VA health care